MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 Because we want you to gain experience creating and publishing a label and label policy using the Microsoft 365 UI, you will still create a sensitivity label and label policy in this lab.
 However, when you perform the tasks to test the label and label policy, you won't test the ones that you created and published in the UI, since that label and label policy won't be available to test for 24 hours.
 Instead, you will test the label and label policy that you created and published using the script that you ran back on day 1 of this class.

-### Task 1 – Install the Azure Information Protection Unified Labeling client
+### Task 1 – Install the Microsoft Entra ID Protection Unified Labeling client

-To implement Sensitivity labels as part of your pilot project at Adatum, you must first install the AIP client from the Microsoft Download Center.
+To implement Sensitivity labels as part of your pilot project at Adatum, you must first install the Microsoft Entra ID Protection client from the Microsoft Download Center.

+**Note:** While the Azure AD to Microsoft Entra ID rebranding is still ongoing, the Azure Information Protection client has not been rebranded as of this writing.
+It will eventually be rebranded to Microsoft Entra ID Protection client.

 1. At the end of the prior lab, you were on LON-CL2.
 Switch to **LON-CL1**.  <br/>